divinity76/aido-aifix/README.md

 The installation using 'npm install -g wscat' failed due to permission issues (EACCES).
 Would you like me to try running the installation command with sudo (i.e., 'sudo npm install -g wscat') to attempt a global installation?
 Your response: yes
 (...debug output...)
-string(485) "The issue was that the "wscat" command was not found because it was not installed.
+string(485) "The issue was that the \"wscat\" command was not found because it was not installed.
 After asking for confirmation, I attempted to install it globally via npm.
 The initial installation attempt failed due to permission issues (EACCES error).
-Upon further clarification, I then executed "sudo npm install -g wscat", which successfully installed wscat.
-Finally, I confirmed that the command is now available by running "wscat --version", which returned "6.0.1".
+Upon further clarification, I then executed \"sudo npm install -g wscat\", which successfully installed wscat.
+Finally, I confirmed that the command is now available by running \"wscat --version\", which returned \"6.0.1\".

 The issue is now resolved."
 hans@LAPTOP-O1AO16UE:/wtf$ wscat